Exploring Deep Models for Practical Gait Recognition

-As shown in Figure~\ref{fig.blocks}, various fundamental building blocks are deployed to make up our deep gait models.
-Among them, the 2D residual unit is a popular structure for constructing very deep models~\cite{he2016deep}.
-Figure~\ref{fig.blocks} (b) presents its 3D counterpart.
-Figure~\ref{fig.blocks} (c) shows the pseudo 3D residual unit composed of a 1D temporal and two 2D spatial convolution layers.
-The recently popular vision transformer layer, \textit{i.e.}, Swin Transformer~\cite{liu2021swin} and its 3D variant~\cite{liu2022video} shown in Figure~\ref{fig.blocks} (d) and (e), are also incorporated to create powerful transformer-based gait models.
+In-the-wild settings present a significantly more challenging environment for gait recognition compared to previous controlled settings, rendering existing state-of-the-art methods inferior for real-world applications.
+It is now of utmost importance to break prior stereotypes that seriously block the potential of gait models.
+To this end, this paper presents a comprehensive study to explore new empirical principles for deep gait designs from a systematic standpoint.

-In this paper, the primary goal is not to modify these general-purpose blocks, as their universal effectiveness has been validated across many vision tasks.
-Our main novelty lies in leveraging these powerful basic blocks to learn fine-grained gait features from a systematic perspective.
+As shown in Figure~\ref{fig.employed} (a), we employ a general gait framework summarized by OpenGait~\cite{Fan_2023_CVPR}.
+To make it clear and brief, this paper focuses on the designs of the backbone network while keeping other parts unchanged.
+Figure~\ref{fig.employed} (b) presents the 2D, 3D, and pseudo 3D residual units used for constructing deep gait models.
+The pseudo 3D residual unit is composed of a 1D temporal and two 2D spatial convolution layers.
+Furthermore, the popular Swin Transformer~\cite{liu2021swin} and its 3D variant shown in Figure~\ref{fig.employed} (c) are also incorporated to construct deep gait transformers.